 Welcome to Year 1

 On this page we will be sharing some of the fantastic things we do in class.
-You can find out about the learning we have planned for the weeks ahead in our Class Newsletter.
+You can find out about the learning we have planned for the term ahead in our Class Newsletter.

 I’m the Year 1 teacher and I have been teaching at Burgh School for 15 years.
 I have taught Year 1 for two years and before that I taught Foundation Stage.
 I have good knowledge of the EYFS and this helps me to understand the learning needs of our younger children as they move to Year 1.

 I try to be an encouraging and helpful teacher and do my best to make lessons in Year 1 fun!

 Out of school I love exciting days out with my own son and spending time exploring new places in my caravan.

 Design and Technology - Hinges, levers and sliders 18 December

 This term the children have made lots of moving pictures incorporating the moving mechanisms of hinges, levers and sliders.
 In groups the children went onto to design a building which included one of these moving mechanisms.
 Then they built it, painted it and evaluated it.